pfmaggi/TIL/android/adb-install.md

+# adb install parameters

-# List of available parameters that can be used when installing an APK on Android using ADB
+List of available parameters that can be used when installing an APK on Android using ADB

 Look simple, but there're a lot of options hidden behind the simple: